 It's a full day hike with marvellous views.
 From Portovenere, you can come back by boat or bus & train.

 The Monesteroli steps and the whole Tramonti area are just unbelievable and off the beaten track.
 For more information, read the Tramonti page.
 There are many, I mean MANY steps going down to the village, and you also have to come back.
 Not a good option if you have problems with your knees.

 On the higher trail, passing the two sanctuaries, with the best views of Vernazza and some really wild sections.

-A wonderful, relaxed hike with the panorama of the entire Cinque Terre coastline and also the Bay of Levanto on the other side.
+A wonderful, relaxing hike with the panorama of the entire Cinque Terre coastline and also the Bay of Levanto on the other side.

 You are probably wondering why I don't mention the famous coastal path of the Cinque Terre, the Sentiero Azzurro (Blue path) which connects the 5 villages.
 Unfortunately this path was damaged by floods and landslides during the past years.
-The Via dell'Amore between Riomaggiore and Manarola is closed, and nobody knows when it will be reopened.
-(UPDATE: A short section between Manarola and the bar has been opened.)
+The Via dell'Amore between Riomaggiore and Manarola is closed.
+(UPDATE: A very short section between Manarola and the bar has been opened.)
 The Manarola-Corniglia section is basically ready but we are still waiting for the National Park to open it.
 Corniglia-Vernazza is open.
 Vernazza-Monterosso is open.
 This might change, so for updated information ask at the National Park Centers.
 For the coastal path, you have to buy the Cinque Terre Card, even if only one section is open.
 All the other trails in the area are free, including my favourite ones mentioned above.

-Don't forget, that many path are waiting for you also outside the Cinque Terre National Park.
-Liguria is a hiker's paradise!
+Don't forget, that many trails are waiting for you also outside the Cinque Terre National Park.
+Liguria is a hikers' paradise!
 You could walk for months and never get bored of the breathtaking views of the colourful villages, nature and the sea.
 You could basically walk all the way to France on the beautiful Ligurian trails.